BNYMellon/bny-data-on-chain/README.md

 \* Divide the result by 10^decimal precision for the given field to arrive on the reported data

+\*\* Any new data fields added will be included in the next technical release, alongside an update to the User guide

 ### 3.5 Examples
 1. `getUint256(3, 2)`: Returns the **total number of shares outstanding** for the BUIDL **Aptos** share classes.
 2. `getUint256(7, 1)`: Returns the **reporting NAV** for the BUIDL **Polygon** share classes.
 3. `getUint256(6, 5)`: Returns the date and time until which the current data is valid for the BUIDL Optimism share class.

 # 4. Code Examples
 The following on and off chain consumer examples utilize a BNY data contract deployed on Sepolia test network.
-The data contract address is [0x88E6E37F6A7326AFB4574CDb4Afc774DB27a10b1](https://sepolia.etherscan.io/address/0x88E6E37F6A7326AFB4574CDb4Afc774DB27a10b1).
+The data contract address is [0xC2617d6b0510f7f029032bA7694880E569A84073](https://sepolia.etherscan.io/address/0xC2617d6b0510f7f029032bA7694880E569A84073).
 > **Note**: The data contract above is used for testing purposes only and is **not** actively updated.

 ### 4.1 On-Chain Example Consumer